Strike a balance

 Eat small meals spaced throughout the day to provide a steady

 supply of nutrients and energy.
-Don’t skip meals, because it slows your
+Don’t skip meals; skipping meals slows your

 metabolism and leads to overeating when you finally do eat.